 • The Angle mod is simple, especially on a PC105/ISO keyboard: Slide ZXCVB one step to the left, keep your fingering but straighten your left wrist.
 Comfy!

-• If you have an ANSI keyboard, you must make a tradeoff: Move the Z key back to the middle ("Angle-Z"), or, e.g., the middle/upper rows to the right ("A-Wing").
+• If you have an ANSI keyboard, you must make a tradeoff: Move the Z key back to the middle ("Angle-Z"), or, e.g., use the Shift key for it ("Fat-Z", harder to implement).

 • The Wide mod is quite simple on any keyboard: Slide the right-hand keys one step to the right, improving hand distance and thumb/pinky reaches.
-I like it!
+Neat!

-• These could be "hard" implemented, even changing the physical key caps to Angle/Wide positions if you can.
+• These are "hard" mods, you could even change the physical key caps to Angle/Wide positions if possible.
 My wife typed QWERTY-AngleWide without trouble.

-– The Colemak-DH a.k.a "Curl(DH)" ergo mod: A Colemak-specific mod, as it stands.
-Moving the common D and H down may make them easier to reach with lightly curled, relaxed fingers!
+– The Colemak-DH a.k.a "Curl(DH)" ergo mod: A Colemak-specific mod.
+Moving the common D and H down makes them easier to reach with lightly curled, relaxed fingers!